- How to educate prospective clients over email.

 - You should make it stupid simple to take the next step and hire you.

 Clients judge your emails in a split-second.
-This guest article by Robert Williams will show you what they look for when they’re deciding to hire you.
+This article will show you what they look for when they’re deciding to hire you.

 When you send a bad email you’re telling a client you can’t be bothered to figure out how you’re valuable.